 1. Send Text Reminders

 Implement a patient engagement solution that includes the option to send patients text reminders for various steps in the testing process.
-These messages can be useful for:
+These messages can be useful for:- Communicating protocols and check-in processes for the day of the appointment

 - Setting expectations for in-lab testing